marcocsv89/academi-kickstart/content/project/internal-project/VacuumTube/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-I'v always been passionated about music and guitar (I play it since I was 10 years old).
-I stardted building pedals from the moment I manage to use a soldering iron, and I developed a passion for the old tube amp device.
-I these Years I build 5 to 6 all working guitar tube amplifier witch I used regularly when I play whith my band.
+I've always been passionated about music and guitar (I play it since I was 10 years old).
+I stareted building pedals and amps from the moment I manage to use a soldering iron and I developed a passion for the old tube amp device.
+I these Years I build several guitar tube amplifier which I used regularly when I play whith my band.

-Every one of the these amplifiers Is build using the old 50s turret board methods: no PCB, every components is soldered with point to point connectio.
-Just hours of wiring and patience.
+Every one of the these amplifiers ss build using the old 50s turret board methods: no PCB, every components is soldered with point to point connection.
+Just hours of careful wiring and patience.

 {{< figure library="true" src="TController_board.jpg" lightbox="true" >}}

-Soldered PCB:
 {{< figure library="true" src="photo1.jpg" lightbox="true" >}}